tfager/raspi-remote/README.md

 * 3 not connected
 * 4 GND - GND (RasPi Pin 39)

+### BangleJS Smartwatch

+I found one more thing to integrate in the RasPi-remote, which would be the [BangleJS smartwatch](https://banglejs.com/).
+It can be connected to MQTT with EspruinoHub as explained in [this tutorial](https://www.espruino.com/BLE+Node-RED).

 ## Software Setup

 * install [Raspbian](https://www.raspberrypi.org/downloads/raspbian/) to the RasPi